return42/sphkerneldoc/linux_src_doc/drivers/nvmem/core_c.rst

         nvmem cell to be read.

     :param size_t \*len:
-        pointer to length of cell which will be populated on successful read.
+        pointer to length of cell which will be populated on successful read;
+        can be NULL.

 .. _`nvmem_cell_read.return`:

 Return
 ------

-ERR_PTR() on error or a valid pointer to a char \* buffer on success.
+ERR_PTR() on error or a valid pointer to a buffer on success.
 The buffer should be freed by the consumer with a \ :c:func:`kfree`\ .

 .. _`nvmem_cell_write`: